 Our ability to manage our business and to execute our business strategy is dependent, in part, on the continued availability of debt and equity capital.
 Our Amended and Restated Credit Agreement (as amended, the "Revolving Credit Agreement") matures on July 24, 2028.
-Access to the debt and equity capital markets may be limited by various factors, including the condition of overall credit markets, general economic factors, state of the aviation industry, our financial performance, and credit ratings.
-Debt and equity capital may not continue to be available to us on favorable terms, or at all.
+Access to the debt and equity capital markets may be limited by various factors, including the condition of overall credit markets, general economic factors, state of the available to us on favorable terms, or at all.
 Our inability to obtain financing on favorable terms may adversely affect our results of operations and financial condition.